Electric Guitars

 Standard Telecaster HH

-Fender’s original workhorse models has been reissued for modern guitarists that want humbuckers.
-The Standard Telecaster HH can produce high gains thanks to the dual humbucker Blacktop humbucking pickups with open coil configuration.
-A push-pull switch is available to uncover the single coil tone.
-The modern neck curvature ensures comfort and ease of use no matter the playing style.
+Fender’s original workhorse has been reissued for modern guitarists who want humbuckers.
+The Standard Telecaster HH can produce high gain thanks to dual Blacktop humbucking pickups with an open-coil configuration.

 Check Current Pricing On The Standard Telecaster HH